Ionian Islands Greece- Island Hopping, Routes, Itineraries & Beaches

 Island Of Kythira Greece - Chora, Kapsali village view at Sunset

 Kythira is pretty close to the island of Crete and the coast of the Peloponnese.
-The island has a remarkable collection of Medieval monasteries, castles, churches, incredible secluded beaches, and outstanding natural hikes that you can explore at your own pace.
+The island has a remarkable collection of Medieval monasteries, castles, churches, incredible secluded beaches, and incredible natural hikes that you can explore at your own pace.

 Getting to Kythira is more accessible from the coast of the Peloponnese.
 Boats depart from the port of Neapolis and offer daily ferry crossings.
 A trip from Neapolis to Kythira can last from 1.5 to 2 hours.